FFFF-0000h/Tech-Scrolls/README.md

 - **neuron**: a node in a neural network, typically taking in multiple input values and generating one output value.
 The neuron calculates the output value by applying an activation function (nonlinear transformation) to a weighted sum of input values.

+- **NFT(pl.
+NFTS)**: (Blockchain) "NFTs" are non-fungible tokens.
+Each token has a unique cryptographic signature.
+That means that, like kids, they are not interchangeable.

 - **node**: a basic unit of a data structure, such as a linked list or tree data structure.

 - **NoSQL or NoSQL Databases**: NoSQL databases (aka "not only SQL") are non tabular, and store data differently than relational tables.
 A NoSQL database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
 NoSQL databases come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph.

-- **node.js**: NNode.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+- **node.js**: an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

 - **noise**: anything that obscures the signal in a dataset.